alan-turing-institute/environment-and-sustainability-gc-community/README.md

 ## Objective 5: Internal ways of working
 - **Activity**: Aligning and operationalising ways of working to support engagement with and involvement of different core capabilities, research teams and business teams within the GC.
 Facilitate translation of practices and values between teams, to reduce friction and create leadership opportunities.
-Prioritise transparency and building trust among disperate teams.
+Prioritize transparency and building trust among disparate teams.
-- **Value**: Clear and agreed upon ways of working will support the team to engage with eachother efficiently, effectively, and with trust.
+- **Value**: Clear and agreed upon ways of working will support the team to engage with each other efficiently, effectively, and with trust.

 ## What do we need?
 A core framework in our RCM practice is the [Mountain of Engagement]().
-This describes how we group and strategise for different members of our community based on their community readiness - how active they are in community collaboration, or how active they would like to be.
-We are currently focused on two key areas of the mountian: the Discovery layer and Sustained participants.
+This describes how we group and strategies for different members of our community based on their community readiness - how active they are in community collaboration, or how active they would like to be.
+We are currently focused on two key areas of the mountain: the Discovery layer and Sustained participants.

 ![The Mountain of Engagement describes how we scaffold the movement of community members from first discovery into leadership](./images/moe-tric.png)

 We want to grow awareness of our work to identify as many individuals as possible who are a good fit for our mission and values.
 We also want to work with individuals who have already signalled that they are keen to engage with our work.
-We recognise that sustained participation and the move towards leadership may not be easy for everyone to prioritise, so we want to miximise the value for those who are currenlty able to commit to this work in some way, while we develop strategies to make sustained participaiton easier for more a diverse set of individuals.
+We recognise that sustained participation and the move towards leadership may not be easy for everyone to prioritise, so we want to miximise the value for those who are currently able to commit to this work in some way, while we develop strategies to make sustained participation easier for more a diverse set of individuals.

 **If you are interested in any of the work of this community, we encourage you to make yourself known!
 The easiest way to do this is to add yourself to our [stakeholder map](https://cassgvp.kumu.io/alan-turing-institute-environment-and-sustainability) - see the [form linked on the right of the map](https://forms.office.com/e/ws9EHtiLkV)**